bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 <!-- ![](./images/media/image45.png){width="4.0in" height="2.2508552055993003in"} -->

-What we can do with a variable is that we can treat it as like a container, and then we can write a set of directions and pass each item through that set of directions.
+<p>What we can do with a variable is that we can treat it as like a
+container, and then we can write a set of directions and pass each item through that set of directions.
 Here in this diagram, currently, we&apos;re going to rinse the food off the silverware and then wash the silverware